jadenAB27-gif/program-5b/README.md

-# program-5-d-
+# program-5b
 C module 5
-EX NO:5-d) Count the number of alphabets in a given string.
+EX NO:5-b) Count the number of alphabets in a given string.

-Date:19/10/2025
+Date: 26/03/26

-Name: VASANTH S
+Name: JADEN SAMUEL ABRAHAM

-Ref no: 25017538
+Ref no: 25003451

 AIM:
 To write a c program to count the number of alphabets in a given string.